jeremyglebe/AspectsOfEternity-Wiki/currency.md

 title: Currency
 description: Money types and economics of the setting
 published: true
-date: 2023-05-21T18:51:33.213Z
+date: 2023-05-25T15:18:18.340Z
 tags: no-spoilers, info
 editor: markdown
 dateCreated: 2023-05-21T18:51:33.213Z
 ---

-In the world of Eden, there are multiple forms of currency used by different social classes and for various purposes.
+In the world of Elysys, there are multiple forms of currency used by different social classes and for various purposes.

 # Physical Currency